Aspose/releases.aspose.com/content/en/barcode/php/release-notes/2026/aspose-barcode-for-php-via-java-26-2-release-notes.md

 | BARCODENET-39421    | Expose BarCodeReader.GetBarCodeDecodeType() as public method | Enhancement  |

 ## Public API changes and New Features
+The EnableEscape functionality has been deprecated and is no longer applied internally by BarcodeGenerator.
+Escape sequence processing is not performed automatically.
+If required, escape sequences should be handled explicitly before passing the text to the generator.

 ### BarCodeReadType getter update